RanieryMendes/pinns/README.md

 The remaining of this document is structured as follows:

-1. Equations: Navier-Strokes and Schrodinger
+1. Equations: Navier-Stokes and Schrodinger
 2. PINNs : How they work and which gap they fill in the literature.
 3. PINNs : Limitations.
 4. Reproducing paper experiments: Pinns-torch